Israel national cricket team: 21st century

 Israel have been playing in Division Two of the European Championships since 2000, finishing fifth in 2000, fourth in 2002 and sixth in 2004.
 In the 2006 tournament, the Israeli team were again met with protests, due to the then ongoing crisis in the Middle East.
 Their first match, against Jersey was cancelled and their remaining two group games were met by protests.
 Their play-off games were then moved to RAF Lossiemouth to be played under armed guard.
 The second of these games, against Greece was forfeited by the Greeks, who had travel problems.
 Israel thus finished in seventh place.

 In November 2007, Israel were defeated in a relegation match against Croatia, in the first international cricket game played in Israel.
 The loss meant that they were relegated from the 2nd European division, to the 3rd Division.
 In 2009 they got promoted to Second division with a win over Croatia.

+Men's T20 World Cup qualifiers

+Israel participated in T20 World Cup qualification for the first time when it took part in qualifiers in the Netherlands for the 2021 T20 World Cup.It was in Group C along with Norway, Guernsey, Sweden, Czech Republic and Gibraltar.
+Its lone win was a 52 run victory over Gibraltar.

-Israel played their first T20I match in the 2022 T20 World Cup Europe Qualifier.
+Israel was to participate in qualifiers in Finland for the 2022 T20 World Cup.
+Due to the COVID-19 pandemic these were cancelled.

+Given the change in the ICC laws, despite playing matches in previous years, Israel's participation in the qualifiers in Belgium for the 2024 T20 World Cup was recognised as its first official T20 internationals.
+Israel was in Group 2 of Qualifier C along with Spain, Portugal and Malta.
+Israel didn't win a game in pool play, losing to Portugal by 47 runs, to Spain by 7 wickets and to Malta by 16 runs.
+In the 7th place play-off, it defeated Hungary by 12 runs with Gabriel Schachat adjudged man of the match.

+These are the details of the match against Portugal, its first-ever official T20 International.

+Israel participated in qualifiers in Italy for the 2026 T20 World Cup.
+It was in Group 2 of Qualifier A along with Austria, Hungary, Portugal, and Romania.